Working PaperVersion 2.0July 2026

 A Proposal on Self-Reference and Spacetime

-Two of the hardest problems in physics and philosophy — how consciousness arises in matter, how spacetime arises from what isn’t spatial — may be stuck for the same reason: both assume that to exist is to sit inside a container.
-Ask where consciousness is located in the brain, or what spacetime emerges into, and a container has already been taken for granted.
+Containment is a useful relational description that breaks down when applied to experience or to the universe as a whole.
+Two of the hardest problems in philosophy and physics — how consciousness arises in matter, how spacetime arises from what isn’t spatial — are what such breakdowns look like from inside the habit: ask where consciousness is located in the brain, or what spacetime emerges into, and a container has already been taken for granted.

 The wrong question may be the container.